 A new Ford Excursion 4-wheel drive sport utility vehicle was placed in service as the command/duty vehicle.
 It is equipped with a command module, fire extinguishers, breathing apparatus, cell telephones and radios.
 It is now used as a central command post during large incidents and for duty officer response.

 Also a retro fitted Ford Cube Ambulance was placed into service as a rehabilitation unit.

 The addition of both these vehicles, plus the intensified involvement of The Wethersfield Volunteer Ambulance in the “re-hab” function have strengthened the command and control procedures for fighting fires by the department.
-Plans are presently being laid down to formalize further improved medical procedures and to weave in coordination of these vehicles and the emergency command post at Firehouse #3 in case of disaster or extended operations.
+Plans are presently being laid down to formalize further improved medical procedures and to weave in coordination of these vehicles.

 At the same time a Recruitment, Education and Safety Trailer was purchased by a $35,000 behest from the Arthur Griswold family.
 The trailer is used during public events and is equipped to generate a harmless smoke vapor, which is used to expose and teach children how to escape from a burning bedroom.
 By offering joint use to the Fire Marshal, the trailer has strengthened the effectiveness of the ongoing school awareness program.

 Mutual aid conferences with Rocky Hill, Glastonbury, Newington, Cromwell and Berlin have resulted in the formation in 2002 of strengthened mutual aid responses including the formation of two Hartford County wide task forces which will respond to larger incidents.
 Truck #32 from Wethersfield and the Re/Hab unit is presently part of one of the task forces.